chainsofothers/chainsofothers/README.md

 currently fully caught up on limbus , on day 31 of lobotomy corp , and just recently got ruina :)

-my favs are meursault , faust , xichun , netzach , hod , and a lot of the villains (this doesnt mean i blindly defend or "glaze" them)
+my favs are meursault , faust , xichun , netzach , hod , and the nursefathers (i dont defend them they are just interesting to me)

 typically a dry texter and blunt though i do still enjoy interactions